 First off, I want you to resist your desire to “overcome” the objection.
 This refers to hearing “I am not interested” and wanting to respond with something that makes them interested.

 We advise against that for a few reasons but a couple are that it is difficult to change someone’s mind and you don’t have much time to do it when you hear that sales objection on a cold call.
-We want you to craft your objection handling responses so that they are designed to keep the call going more so than necessarily resolving the objection.
+We want you to craft your objection-handling responses so that they are designed to keep the call going more so than necessarily resolving the objection.

 You may read that and think it sounds like a good approach but then still think question how to respond to these difficult objections so that you keep the call going.
-We have a full webinar specifically on sales objection handling but the quick answer is that you can deflect back to the other stuff that we suggesting in this list of like sharing your value, asking questions, or sharing the pain points that you fix.
+We have a full webinar specifically on sales objection handling but the quick answer is that you can deflect back to the other stuff that we suggest in this list like sharing your value, asking questions, or sharing the pain points that you fix.